-Routing Policies describe the conditions under which calls will be routed to the SIP Entities specified in Section Error!
-Reference source not found..
+Routing Policies describe the conditions under which calls will be routed to the SIP Entities specified in Section 6.4.
 Two routing policies were added, one for Communication Manager and other for Avaya SBCE.
 To add a routing policy, navigate to Routing > Routing Policies in the left navigation pane and click New button in the right pane (not shown).
 The following screen is displayed.